usrahul1/easyBike/README.md

 # 🚲 EasyBike

 **EasyBike** is a peer-to-peer bike rental web app.
-It allows students to list their bikes, discover available bikes near them, send rental requests, and communicate in real time with bike owners.
+It allows students to list their bikes, discover available bikes near them, send rental requests, and communicate and call in real time with bike owners.

 Hosted on:
 - [https://easy-bike.vercel.app](https://easy-bike.vercel.app)